Office Ladies

 Office Ladies is a rewatch podcast hosted by Jenna Fischer and Angela Kinsey which premiered on the Earwolf platform on October 16, 2019.
 It is also produced by Earwolf.
-In each episode, Fischer and Kinsey, who co-starred on the American television mockumentary sitcom The Office as Pam Beesly and Angela Martin, discuss scene-by-scene each of the show's episodes and offer behind-the-scenes commentary as well responses to fan questions.
+In each episode, Fischer and Kinsey, who co-starred on the American television mockumentary sitcom The Office as Pam Beesly and Angela Martin respectively, discuss scene-by-scene each of the show's episodes and offer behind-the-scenes commentary as well responses to fan questions.
 They are sometimes joined by guests that include former co-stars, producers and writers.
 The podcast successfully covered every episode of The Offices nine-season run.
 The managing producer is Codi Fischer (no relation to Jenna) and Sam Kieffer is the show's audio engineer.
 The producer is Cassi Jerkins, and the associate producer is Aynsley Bubbico.

 In May 2022, inspired by their podcast and friendship, Fischer and Kinsey released a book titled The Office BFFs: Tales of The Office from Two Best Friends Who Were There offering insight into their experiences while on The Office.

 In August 2024, Office Ladies moved to the Audacy platform, just a few episodes until they completed the rewatch.
 After completing their rewatch of the entire series on October 30 of the same year, the podcast was rebranded as Office Ladies 6.0, (Note: In reference to Michael Scott describing Katy Moore (played by Amy Adams) as "Pam 6.0" in the episode "Hot Girl.") and focused on more specific deep dives, interviews, and character studies.
 In addition, they began rerunning their initial episodes (starting with "The Pilot" on November 5) under the name "Second Drink."
 (Note: In reference to something Pam says to Jim Halpert in "The Dundies.")
+In 2025, Fischer and Kinsey broke down episodes in the first season of The Office spin-off, The Paper, and conducted interviews with those cast members as well.